ThomasGuy/ExchangeCompare/README.md

 create a directory in root directory  `logs`

-in a terminal root directory run `jupyter notebook` to acces the *.ipynb notebooks to analyse data using pandas
+in root directory terminal run `jupyter notebook` to acces the *.ipynb notebooks to analyse data using pandas